BalestraPatrick/RealmVideo/README.md

 - Double tap to change the position of the slides between top left, top right, bottom left and bottom right. 🔁
 - Pause the video and start again whenever you want. ⏯
 - Skip forward or backward in the video and see the slides automatically syncing with the video. 🆒
+- Browse the latest videos from the Realm website 😎

 This project was developed in ~7 hours.
 It was tested on an iPhone 6s Plus only and it could use some more work to turn it into a real app.
 Pull requests are very welcome!